 Additionally, she adds, given that not everything warrants productization, architects will be able to spend more time doing the work they came into the industry to do - the more artistic work, and the work more specifically related to the end-user experience.

-Jaimie Johnston agrees there’s a massive opportunity on offer for designers.
+Jaimie Johnston agrees there’s a massive opportunity on offer for designers with industrialized construction.

 “The people who write the standards don't necessarily understand the implications; clients want the value, but don't know how to do it; product producers have no product know-how to make the bits.
 It should be the designers that are stitching all those bits together, understanding those standards, understanding what's available.
 That's a massive role.
 It's a very interesting role,” he says.

 Still, Johnston acknowledges that the design community is currently meeting the idea of DfMA with more fear than excitement.

 “The old cookie-cutter buildings get trotted out as a reason not to do DfMA,” he says.
 “There’s so much to get on with, there's so much to build.
 There's so much opportunity in this space that designers should be seeing this as a phenomenal space to step into and an exciting place.
 But it doesn't feel like that's necessarily landing with the design community at the moment.”